Adrián Morejón

 Adrian Morejón Garcia (born February 27, 1999) is a Cuban professional baseball pitcher for the San Diego Padres of Major League Baseball (MLB).
 He made his MLB debut in 2019.
+In 2025, Morejón was named to his first All-Star game.

 Career

 Cuban career

-Morejón played for the Cuban national baseball team in the 2014 15U Baseball World Cup, and was named the tournament's most valuable player.
+Morejón played for the Cuban national baseball team in the 2011 12U Baseball World Championship and the 2014 15U Baseball World Cup.
+He was named the most valuable player of the Baseball World Cup.
 He appeared in the Cuban National Series for the Huracanes de Mayabeque that year.

 Morejón defected from Cuba in October 2015.
 He relocated to the Dominican Republic and was declared a free agent by Major League Baseball in July 2016.